Skip to main content

 Incident Performance and Training Modernization (IPTM)

-Please fill out this SME Interest Sign-Up!
+Fill out the SME Interest Sign-Up!

 IPTM aims to create a performance-based training system that includes comprehensive Performance Support Packages for each NWCG incident position.
 Backed by national leadership, IPTM seeks to establish a robust foundation for interagency training and qualifications in wildland fire management.
 Through collaborative efforts, NWCG is refining systems and modernizing tools, all focused on cultivating a skilled, adaptable, and sustainable workforce to meet both current demands and future challenges.